 A singer becomes a great singer when he discovers something new in his singing.

 So, after you master a song, discover its different variations.
-Change the composition, notations and even the lyrics if you can to make it more experimental.
+Change the composition, notations, and even the lyrics if you can to make it more experimental.
 You need to be an inventor to become successful.

 You can experiment with different:

-When you would be able to create your own version of the songs, it will be the time of celebration.
+When you would be able to create your own version of the songs, it will be a time of celebration.
 Because you are now one of those versatile singers who can create their own inventions.
 Ultimately you will master singing.

 Well, here was the 20 strategies that you apply in your singing to become a great singer.
 Now it’s your time.
 Use these strategies, and within a few days, you will start feeling the change.